 Dame Rosalind Savill, DBE, FBA, FSA

 Kay graduated with an LLM (Tax) from King’s College London.
-After qualifying as a solicitor she specialised in tax and corporate law, becoming a tax partner at a City law practice before moving on to become Head of Tax at another.
-She has three children, two of whom are currently pupils at one of the Group’s schools.
+After qualifying as a solicitor, she specialised in tax and corporate law, becoming a tax partner at a City law practice before moving on to become Head of Tax at another.
+She has three children, two of whom recently graduated from one of the Group’s schools.

-David has degrees from London University and Oxford University taught in schools for 16 years occupying posts at all levels.
-He was then appointed to the Bedfordshire County Council Inspection and Advisory Service becoming Chief Inspector and then succeeded Paul Brett as Director of Education Arts and Libraries.
-He joined Alpha Plus in 2006.
+David has degrees from London University and Oxford University.
+He taught in schools for 16 years and was then appointed to the Bedfordshire County Council Inspection and Advisory Service becoming Chief Inspector and then Director of Education Arts and Libraries.
 He has been a member of a range of UK and international government committees and working groups and was involved in the setting up of the National College for School Leadership.
 In 2004 David was awarded the Ordre des Palme Academiques by the French Government for services to education.
 Until March 2012 he was a trustee of the Bedford Charity and a governor of Bedford School.
+David joined Alpha Plus in 2006.

 Julia has spent her career teaching in both the maintained and the independent sectors, culminating in her appointment as Head of the Junior School at The Hall School Hampstead (1977-1998).
-For 20 years she was a member of the Selection Committee for the Mercers’ Company Educational Trust, and was also a Governor of St Paul’s Cathedral School.
+For 20 years she was a member of the Selection Committee for the Mercers’ Company Educational Trust and was a Governor of St. Paul’s Cathedral School.
 She specialised in music, and for many years sang with the Chorus of the London Symphony Orchestra.
-She has recently been a Governor of the Royal Academy of Music and is currently Vice-Chairman of St Mary Magdalene’s C of E Primary School in Paddington.
+Julia was a governor of the Royal Academy of Music for 8 years and is currently an Hon Trustee.
+For over 25 years she was a governor, and sometimes Vice Chairman and Chairman, of St Mary Magdalene’s Church of England Primary School in Paddington.